Naitikk-J/Follicle-/README.md

 🌿 Follicle+ - Your Personal Hair Wellness Companion Follicle+ is an intelligent, data-driven platform designed to help you understand, track, and improve your hair health.
 By leveraging modern technology, we provide personalized insights and routines, moving beyond generic advice to deliver care that's tailored specifically for you.

-<p align="center">Replace this placeholder with a screenshot of your application's dashboard.</p>

 🎯 The Problem
 The world of hair care is saturated with conflicting information and one-size-fits-all solutions.
 It's difficult for individuals to diagnose their specific hair and scalp issues, track the effectiveness of products, and build a routine that delivers tangible results.